Sephirothbahamut/Accio-Niffler/Game Design Document.md

 #### Background
 Few years after the Battle of Hogwarts Delphini Lestrange is visited by her step-father Rodolphus Lestrange, who escaped from Azkaban to meet her and reveal that she was Voldemort's daughter.
 Fast forward to 2007, Delphini learned a lot from her stepfather.
-He convinced her that had Voldemort won the First Wizarding War, the Second one wouldn't have happened, and her family would still be alive.
+He convinced her that had Voldemort won the First Wizarding War, the Second one would not have happened, and her family would still be alive.
 During her birthday, Rodolphus gifted her a Timeturner, a falsified Hogwarts Acceptance Letter for the year 1942, a mission, to find some powerful student to help Tom Riddle in the First Wizarding War, and a hope: to prevent the death of her family.

 #### Introduction
 It's Minerva's 7th year at Hogwarts.
 She became acquainted with a new student: Delphini.
-Minerva had few friends, one was Myrtle Warren.
+Minerva had few friends; one was Myrtle Warren.

 #### Rising Action
 Minerva quickly got closer to Delphini, they started studying together.
-Sometimes Delphini would surprise her teaching her things she didn't know.
+Sometimes Delphini would surprise her teaching her things she did not know.
 Delphini also helped her getting more familiar with the Animagus powers to which she had been introduced by her Transfiguration teacher, Dumbledore.
 Meanwhile Delphini met her father, Tom Riddle.
 She told him about his future defeat during the First Wizarding War, then offered to help him winning it.
 Dumbledore was secretly keeping an eye on Delphini, having found out her letter was falsified, and having troubles discovering anything about her past.